Identifying Students with Disabilities

 10. Save copies of all written correspondence and take and keep notes on all conversations you have with students related to their disabilities.

-DISABILITY OFFICE CONTACT INFORMATION FOR ALL FACULTY:
+OFFICE OF ACCESSIBILITY RESOURCES CONTACT INFORMATION FOR ALL FACULTY:

 Tamara Mariotti, Disabilities Services Coordinator